databs1/med_price_prediction/README.md

 # Drug Price Prediction
 ## General Description
-Drug price prediction from open source dataset, the datasets can be found in  https://github.com/databs1/med_price_prediction/tree/master/data , two files one containing the names of the medications and another one containing textual data in one column (e.g. number of syringes, units of dosage, labels) and the rest of the columns contain structured data such as the date that the medication was taken out of market or the price of the medication.
+Drug price prediction from open source dataset, the datasets can be found in  https://github.com/databs1/med_price_prediction/tree/master/data. two files one containing the names of the medications and another one containing textual data in one column (e.g. number of syringes, units of dosage, labels) and rest of the columns contain structured data such as the date that the medication was taken out of market or the price of the medication.

 ## Problems encountered
 Lack of data supplied for most of the features leaves a lot of the predictors with null values makes the list of most traditional statistical models that can be used small.